aws-samples/amazon-ecs-demo-with-node-express/README.md

 In this part we will the image to a container registry - Amazon ECR in order to use it in an Amazon ECS task definition.
 We'll proceed with a private repository in this demo, but public repositories and Docker Hub are also supported.

+- From IAM, create a role with relevant access to Amazon ECR.
+(For instance, a role with "AmazonEC2ContainerRegistryFullAccess")
+- From EC2 Dashboard, click Actions and Modify IAM role under Security tab.

 ```bash
 # Authenticate to your default registry
 # update the region and aws_account_id on the below command